uliska/scheme-book/intro/README.md

 # LilyPond's Scheme

-LilyPond uses *Scheme* as its extension language - that said, it has to be noted that this is only half of the story.
+LilyPond uses *Scheme* as its extension language - but it has to be noted that this is only half of the story.
 In order not to get confused it's crucial to have a clear idea of the actual implications.